Bachfischer/bachfischer.github.io/_pages/reading_list.md

 A short paragraph about the books I read.
 Books are like wine, you like it or not.

+## 2025

+* **La Fiesta del Chivo** by *Mario Vargas Llosa*
+> An interesting novel about the assassination of Dominican dictator Rafael Trujillo, told through the perspectives of three characters connected to the event.
+It offers insight into life under Trujillo’s regime and the devastating impact of his rule.
+Took me quite a while to finish this book.

 ## 2024

 * **Factfulness** by *Hans Rosling*